 Of course, there could be other things contributing to an anxious person’s chest pressure and pain (not related to an underlying heart problem).
 One of the most common is gas (often a result of acid reflux).
 When a person is bloated or suffering from acid reflux, they may experience a excess pressure on the heart.
 This chest pressure can often be mistaken for a more serious heart problem.

 How to Relieve Some of the Chest Pressure

-When the chest pressure is caused by bloating due to hyperventilation, burping can often relieve some of the discomfort.
-You can try shifting positions to see if that makes it easier for you to belch, or open your throat a little and try your best to push one out.
+When the chest pressure is caused by bloating due to hyperventilation, burping can relieve some of the discomfort.
+Also shifting positions may alleviate some pressure or at least make it easier to belch.

 After the chest pressure has dissolved, you'll need to make sure that you're taking steps to prevent anxiety, and ultimately prevent hyperventilation and panic attacks.